About these Guidance Notes

 To count towards the overall requirements, the CPD activity should be at an appropriate level and contribute to an attorney’s general professional skill and knowledge, and not merely advance a particular fee-earning matter.
 Individuals are encouraged to plan their annual programme of CPD activities based on an objective assessment of their training and development needs in relation to the nature of their business practice.

-It will not be possible to carry over time spent in CPD from one calendar year to the next.
+It is not possible to carry over time spent in CPD from one calendar year to the next.

 CPD which counts towards the CPD requirements of other bodies regulated by the Legal Services Board (such as the Law Society or Bar Council) may also be counted towards the total required by IPReg, provided it is relevant to practice as a Patent or Trade Mark Attorney.

 Patent and trade mark attorneys who are not in active practice (i.e. who are not providing any patent or trade mark services directly or indirectly to any client or employer) but who nevertheless wish to remain on the Register(s) may do so but they will be recorded on the Register(s) as “not in active practice” and will not be required to undertake any CPD.
-However, should their circumstances change and they request removal of their “inactive” status from the Register(s), they then will become subject to the annual CPD minimum requirement, normally on a pro rata basis for the remainder of that registration year.
+Their CPD requirement is set to 0 hours and they need not make a CPD waiver application although they will need to confirm compliance with IPReg's CPD regime each year.
+Should an attorney's circumstances change and they request removal of their “inactive” status from the Register(s), they then will become subject to the annual CPD minimum requirement, normally on a pro rata basis for the remainder of that registration year.